Explore how Lisa Fitzgerald became an Ontra legal partner and is able to support her family while continuing her restorative justice work.

-However, not all corporate attorneys possess the skills and traits that are critical to a successful freelance career.
-In order to succeed, attorneys need to have excellent communication and high responsiveness to their clients’ needs — the same kind of skills that are often honed in a large law firm setting.
-Additionally, as a freelance attorney, you don’t have an established firm with a large support system and reputation to rely on, so impeccable client service and communication is of critical importance.
+However, not all corporate lawyers possess the skills and traits that are critical to a successful freelance career.
+To succeed, lawyers need to have excellent communication and high responsiveness to their clients’ needs — the same kind of skills that are often honed in a large law firm setting.
+Additionally, freelance lawyers don’t have an established firm with a large support system and reputation to rely on, so impeccable client service and communication are critically important.

-Freelance legal work may also not be a viable option for inexperienced attorneys fresh out of law school for a variety of reasons.
+Freelance legal work might not be a viable option for inexperienced attorneys fresh out of law school for a variety of reasons.
 Most law school graduates are saddled with a substantial amount of debt and look to high-paying jobs at top law firms as the fastest way to pay off their debt.
-Additionally, most freelance attorneys learn the ropes by working in an established practice for a period of time, gaining valuable training and experience that can gain them expert, specialist knowledge in specific practice areas.
+They learn the ropes by working in an established practice for a period of time, gaining valuable training, experience, and in-depth knowledge in specific practice areas.
 In addition to offering guidance to newly minted attorneys, law firms also provide access to valuable legal resources (e.g., Bloomberg Law, LexisNexis, etc.) that can otherwise be cost-prohibitive for solo legal professionals.

-So, for a variety of reasons, flexible legal work as a freelance attorney becomes more realistic as a secondary path, after an attorney has served in a traditional law firm setting for a period of time following law school.
-And, unlike the traditional law firm setting, the freelance path provides attorneys the autonomy to structure their personal and professional lives as they see fit.
-If they decide that more time is needed to care for family commitments or to pursue other life passions, freelancers have the option of adjusting their workload.
-Whether you’re a new parent, an aspiring entrepreneur, or someone who prefers a less demanding work schedule, freelance work allows attorneys to design a truly flexible practice.
+Often, flexible legal work as a freelance lawyer becomes more realistic as a secondary path, after an individual serves in a traditional law firm setting.
+And, unlike the traditional law firm setting, the freelance path provides lawyers the autonomy to structure their personal and professional lives as they see fit.
+If they decide they need more time to care for family commitments or pursue other life passions, freelancers have the option of adjusting their workload.
+Whether they’re a new parent, an aspiring entrepreneur, or someone who prefers a less demanding work schedule, freelance work enables lawyers to design a truly flexible practice.